tbmalt/tbmalt/docs/source/developer_guide.rst

 ==========
 Documentation is integral to helping users understand not only what a function does, but how it is to be used.
-Therefore, descriptive and well written docstrings must be provided, in English, for all functions, classes, generates, etc., including private methods.
+Therefore, descriptive and well written docstrings must be provided, in English, for all functions, classes, generates, etc., including significant or non-trivial private methods.
 All text must be wrapped at the 79'th column; i.e. docstring lines may not exceed a width of 80 characters, including indentation and newline characters, except when giving URLs, path-names, etc. [*]_ In general docstrings are composed of a one-line-summary followed by a longer, more detailed summary and then by one or more additional sections.

 Sections